isomerpages/nlb-biblioasia/index.md

       image: /images/survey_sep24.jpg
       alt: Readership Survey
   - infopic:
+      title: "W. Somerset Maugham: Secrets from the Outstations"
+      subtitle: People
+      id: infopic
+      description: Somerset Maugham’s visits to Singapore in the 1920s inspired some of his greatest stories, but these also triggered a fierce backlash against him.
+      button: A LITERARY LUMINARY
+      url: /vol-20/issue-4/jan-mar-2025/william-somerset-maugham-secrets/
+      image: /images/Vol 20 Issue 4/Somerset/somerset_facing.jpg
+      alt: Image alt text
+  - infopic:
       title: A Kampong for the “Grand Old Man of Singapore”
       subtitle: More Places and Buildings
       id: infopic